hershyz/ev3_code/README.md

-All RobotC code for the EV3 challenges for the first year of GSMST Advanced Physics and Robotics
+robotC code for EV3 challenges